jessepav/lacygoill-wiki-backup/tmsu.md

     $ mount /home/paul/mp

-(For some reason FUSE only allows root to unmount the filesystem: the 'users' option appears not to be valid for a FUSE filesystem.)
+(For some reason, FUSE only lets root unmount the filesystem: the 'users' option appears not to be valid for a FUSE filesystem.)

 To have the TMSU VFS automatically mount at start up, change `noauto` to `auto`